dave-lanigan/crypto-trends/README.md

 ```

 ##### Use with Spark:
 Use with Spark, an popular big-data analysis tool can be used to analysis the data easily since the data is store in a postgres databse.
-You could also use Spark to access the .csv directly:
+You could also use Spark to access the .csv directly.

 ##### Use with airflow: